mgmeyers/vscode-markdown-writer-theme/README.md

 Minimalist themes for writing markdown.
 There are two variants: `light` and `dark`.
 Each variant is controlled by three customizable color setting: `foregroundColor`, `backgroundColor`, and `accentColor`.

+This theme was built for my own needs.
+Notice any issue or anything missing?
+Feel free to open an issue or make a pull request!

 ---

 Default Dark